 Be sure you know what and how to recycle and trash.
 Here are some resources to help you:

-City of Santa Fe Recycling poster
+- City of Santa Fe Glass Recycling Guidelines

 5. Find Out What You May Donate